PinMeTo/documentation/docs/locator/seo-benefits.md

 2. Ensure consistent NAP (Name, Address, Phone) data
 3. Configure proper canonical URLs
 4. Submit location URLs to search engine sitemaps
+5. On multi-language sites, add `hreflang` links between the language versions of each location page in your page template.
+The widget sets the canonical URL and `inLanguage` per page but does not know the other language URLs.